seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 By heaven, it shall not go!

 **TITUS ANDRONICUS**
-Sirs, strive no more: such wither’d herbs as these
+Sirs, strive no more: such wither'd herbs as these
 Are meet for plucking up, and therefore mine.

 **LUCIUS**